ndjinga/CoreFlows/README.md

 Download and compilation of PETSC
 ---------------------------------
+Petsc can be installed together with CDMATH or separately.
+In the following we detail a separate installation of PETSC.
 In order to install PETSC you need first to download and compile the sources of PETSC, version 3.4 or later.
 The sources of PETSC 3.8.0 can be downloaded with the command
 -  `wget http://ftp.mcs.anl.gov/pub/petsc/release-snapshots/petsc-3.8.0.tar.gz`